Skip to content

 At the hardware level, we find the CPU cache as the most important, and at the software level, we have the system cache and the web cache, although there are many other types of cache that we will not go into detail about.
 Being a resource used to facilitate access to small data packets, it can be used by numerous components that require very fast input/output instructions, and are usually also essential.
 That said, the cache is a system resource that speeds up data lookups.

-what is the purpose of cache memory?
+What is the purpose of cache memory?